Paul Yates (artist): Other works

 Sky Made of Stone, a collection of poems and drawings in response to terrorism in Northern Ireland published in 1976 by the Appletree Press.
 Translations in French, Danish and Russian.

 In the early 1970's, Paul Yates and Samuel Beckett engage in a ‘dialogue by postcards’ between Paris and Belfast.

 Masters Of The Canvas, a BBC Arena commission.
 Yates’s award-winning film documentary, featuring pop artist Sir Peter Blake, Sir Terence Donovan and Kendo Nagasaki.
 Winner of various international awards, the film was screened at Tate Britain and BFI London as an example of documentary filmmaking excellence and re-broadcast by popular demand.
 The film was awarded Sunday Times Arts Documentary of the year by the critic Craig Atchkinson.

 King’s College, Cambridge commissioned Yates to create the work “Autumn Windows”.

 XII Months of Mourne, In 2010 broadcaster UTV commissioned the documentary, that went on to win of the prestigious New York Television Festival ‘Best Direction’ award.

 In 2008, EAST, the acclaimed epic prose poem by Paul Yates was performed by the James Ellis on BBC Radio.
 In 2014 a sequence from EAST closed The Actor's House, UTV’S tribute documentary to James Ellis, produced and directed by Paul Yates and aired on the evening of the funeral.

 New works followed in 2018 with Studies Towards A New Tarot, one hundred and fifty paintings published in a limited edition of 51 decks of cards, launched at the inaugural Saint-Paul de Vence Biennale, at the Casa d’Amor Design Gallery by Isabelle de Botton.

-A year later STORYBOARD, a series of nine collage-assemblages depicting scenes from an imagined film in homage to the village of Saint-Paul and the surrealist dancer Helene Vanel, was also exhibited at the Casa d’ Amor Design Gallery.
+A year later STORYBOARD, a series of nine collage-assemblages depicting scenes from an imagined film in homage to the village of Saint-Paul and the surrealist dancer Hélène Vanel, was also exhibited at the Casa d’ Amor Design Gallery.

 A work from this series was acquired for the legendary La Colombe d’Or Hotel in St Paul De Vance - whose former guests include Jean-Paul Sartre and Pablo Picasso.